Privacy Policy

 7.1 Hosting and storage

-Customer Data and account information are hosted by Supabase in Sydney, Australia.
+Customer Data and account information are hosted by Supabase in Sydney, Australia (AWS ap-southeast-2).
 Backups are taken in the same region.
 Application logs and metrics are processed via Grafana Cloud in Australia (with European Union failover).
-Session replays and product analytics are processed by PostHog in the United States.
+Masked session replays and product analytics are processed by PostHog in the European Union.
+Report-delivery email passes through Resend in the United States; beta-interest and support-form submissions are recorded in Google Chat (United States and Australia); and PDF rendering occurs on Railway in Singapore.
+See clause 6.

 7.2 Retention of Customer Data

 While a customer’s account is active, we retain Customer Data for as long as the customer requires it for their business purposes.
-A customer’s administrator can configure a retention period for original photographs (default: 365 days).
-We are building automated enforcement of these retention periods; until it is in place, original images are retained while the account is active and are deleted on account termination in accordance with clause 7.3, or earlier on request.
+A customer’s administrator can configure a retention period for original photographs, which we intend to default to 365 days.
+Automated enforcement of photo-retention periods is still being built; we are targeting completion before general availability.
+Until automated enforcement is live, the operative controls are: original images are retained while the account is active and are deleted on account termination in accordance with clause 7.3, or earlier on request to privacy@snapjobreports.com.
+We treat the 365-day figure as a target default, not a guarantee of automatic deletion, until automated enforcement is in place.
 Optimised renditions used to compose reports may be retained to preserve report integrity.

 7.3 Retention after termination